Sales Prospecting Sales Funnel Lead Qualification

 Gather as much information as you can from LinkedIn, the company’s website, and any news about them.
 A sound understanding of the prospect’s company size and what it does helps you craft your value proposition better.

-You want to position your product as the best choice.
-To do that, you need to be able to explain how you’re better than other options on the market, and to make that argument, you need to know exactly what your competitors - traditional and nontraditional - bring to the table.
+You want to position your product as the best choice for qualified prospects.
+To do that, you need to be able to explain how you’re better than other options on the market.
+To make that argument, you need to know exactly what your competitors—traditional and nontraditional—bring to the table.
 For example, if you’re selling expense management software, you need to be able to argue how you’re better than other expense management software solutions.
 That’s expected.
 But what if they say they’re fine with spreadsheets?
 Or pen and paper?
+You need arguments against their current solutions, not just potential ones.

 Arm yourself with a list of qualifying questions that can get you the information you need in the short time frame of a discovery call.